eronsaxon/eronsaxon.github.io/index.md

 <br>
 <img class="profile-picture" src="self-portrait2.JPG">

 Hello!
 I am an organic chemist with a PhD in Chemistry from the [University of Wisconsin-Milwaukee](https://uwm.edu/chemistry/our-people/saxon-eron/).
+I am currently seeking a job in the field of chemistry.
+Feel free to contact me if you're interested in my work.
 <br>
 <br>
 ## PhD Dissertation